kaanuzunpinar/drawing-app-DESKTOP/README.md

 # drawing-app-DESKTOP

-This is an App which allows users to add People to a database with an image and allows them to edit the image with Line and Points.
+This is an App which allows users to add People to a database with an image and allows them to edit the image with Lines and Points.

 <h3>Requirements: </h3>